The SEN Team

 We encourage parents to discuss their child's progress and needs regularly with class teachers and with the Head of Intervention and Support, Mrs Hawker.

-Ms Prew, Mrs Pidsley and Mrs Quinnell support the children with Pastoral and Academic Interventions across all Year Groups.
+Ms Prew, Mrs Pidsley, and Mrs Raybould support the children with Pastoral and Academic Interventions across all Year Groups.

 The SEND department work very closely with all of the teaching staff and, as a result, are able to support children with a wide range of academic, physical and social needs.
 We carefully plan support and interventions for all groups of children which are regularly reviewed.
 This may be in the form of classroom based support or withdrawn support, often in small group or one-to-one sessions using resources from within the school and from the support services within the County.